Edelmackey/Data-science-portfolio-by-Rapha-l-Lacoste-Cordeau/README.md

 # Data science portfolio by Raphael Lacoste
-This portfolio is a compilation of notebooks I created for data analysis or for exploration of machine learning algorithms.
+This portfolio is a compilation of notebooks and reports I created alone, or with colleagues, for data analysis and exploration of machine learning algorithms.
 ***

 ## School projects